sumitspacesingh/super-octo-invention/project_sumit_singh/README.md

 &#39;Gold Fish&#39;, &#39;Gourami&#39;, &#39;Grass Carp&#39;, &#39;Green Spotted Puffer&#39;, &#39;Indian Carp&#39;, &#39;Indo-Pacific
 Tarpon&#39;, &#39;Jaguar Gapote&#39;, &#39;Janitor Fish&#39;, &#39;Knifefish&#39;, &#39;Long-Snouted Pipefish&#39;, &#39;Mosquito
 Fish&#39;, &#39;Mudfish&#39;, &#39;Mullet&#39;, &#39;Pangasius&#39;, &#39;Perch&#39;, &#39;Scat Fish&#39;, &#39;Silver Barb&#39;, &#39;Silver
 Carp&#39;,&#39;Silver Perch&#39;, &#39;Snakehead&#39;, &#39;Tenpounder&#39;, and &#39;Tilapia&#39;.
-Output will be the name
+- Output will be the name
 of the species picture provided.
-Data Source I will be using is taken from Kaggle fish dataset.
+- Data Source I will be using is taken from Kaggle fish dataset.
 More specifically, fish species that can be found at the Marine Fishing Port in Cabuyao City.
-For training set I will be using 8791 images distributed among the above-named species.
-For testing we will be using 2751 images.
+- For training set
+I will be using 8791 images distributed among the above-named species.
+- For testing
+we will have 2751 images.
 We are choosing this model because this model has a lot of different fish species in a small area which increases interactions between these fishes, which in turn making this monitoring of species important.